Vote on November 24, 2024 The most important facts about the two tenancy law proposals

 An alliance led by the Tenants' Association is fighting the changes to the Code of Obligations with a referendum.
 According to the opponents, the proposals are an attack on tenant protection.

 On the one hand, the tried and tested subletting is to be massively restricted.
-Tenant protection is being weakened without need, because subletting can be terminated for minor violations.
-The restrictions would affect hundreds of thousands of people, from students in shared apartments to senior citizens who wanted to sublet a room in their overly large apartment.
+Tenant protection would be weakened without need, because subletting could be terminated for minor violations.
+The restrictions would affect hundreds of thousands of people, from students in shared apartments to senior citizens who want to sublet a room in their overly large apartment.
 The potential for abuse is low.

 Own use is already being used as an excuse to evict tenants and then re-let rooms for more money.
 This is dishonest.
 Tenants are less protected if the landlord's own needs are not urgent.